 When programs grow large, data abstraction becomes a critical tool for the construction of a program’s components.
 The next volume in the “How to Design” series addresses this idea in depth; the next section illustrates the idea with another example.
 End

-For n = 2, the puzzle has obviously no solution.
+For n = 2, the complete puzzle obviously has no solution.
 A queen placed on any of the four squares threatens all remaining squares.

-It turns out that there is also no solution for n = 3.
-Figure 102 presents three different placements of two queens: the left-most one occupies each possible square in the left-most column while the right-most one is placed in one of two squares that the first one does not threaten.
-In each case, the placement of a second queen ensures that all unoccupied seven squares are threatened by a queen, meaning it is impossible to place a third queen.
+There is also no complete solution for n = 3.
+Figure 167 presents three different placements of two queens, that is, solutions for k = 3 and n = 2.
+In each case, the left-most queen occupies a square in the left-most column while a second queen is placed in one of two squares that the first one does not threaten.
+The placement of a second queen ensures that all seven unoccupied squares are threatened by some queen, meaning it is impossible to place a third queen.
+Together, the three placements explore all possibilities of placing the first queen in a square of the first column.

-Exercise 388.
-It is also possible to place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
-Explain why all of these solutions are just like the three scenarios depicted in figure 102?
+Exercise 478.
+You can also place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
+Explain why all of these solutions are just like the three scenarios depicted in figure 167?

-Figure 103 displays two solutions for the n queens puzzle: the left one is for n = 4, while the right one solves the n = 5 version.
-The figure shows how in each case, a solution places one queen in each row and column of the board, which makes sense because a queen threatens the entire row and column that radiate out from its square.
+Figure 168 displays two solutions for the n queens puzzle: the left one is for n = 4, the right one for n = 5.
+The figure shows how in each case, a solution has one queen in each row and column, which makes sense because a queen threatens the entire row and column that radiate out from its square.

 The problem is about placing one queen at a time.
 When we place a queen on a board, we can mark the corresponding rows, columns, and diagonals as unusable for other queens.

-If we are supposed to place a queen on a board but not save squares are left, we need to backtrack to a point in the process where we chose one square over another.
+If we are supposed to place a queen on a board but no safe squares are left, we backtrack to a previous point in the process where we chose one square over another and try one of the remaining squares.

-Hint Once you have figured out the domain knowledge, formulate a test suite that covers horizontals, verticals, and both diagonals.
-Don’t forget to include a pair of arguments for which threatening? must produce false.
+Hint Once you have figured out the domain knowledge, formulate a test suite that covers horizontals, verticals, and diagonals.
+Don’t forget to include arguments for which threatening? must produce #false.

-You cannot confirm that your solution to the preceding exercise works for the test cases of exercise 391 because it relies on an extensive wish list.
+You cannot confirm yet that your solution to the preceding exercise works because it relies on an extensive wish list.
 Technically, it calls for a data representation of Boards that supports three specific functions.
 The remaining problem is then to formulate a definition for Board and to design the functions on the wish list.

 a Board collects those positions where a queen can still be placed;